+This frame can be transmitted in short or long frame (repeat 3 times) for redundancy.

 2 Synchronization head

 Synchronization head is the first OFDM symbol of each frame for the receiver to synchronize and for the information on every subcarrier is shown in Table 7.